Australian Club

 The Australian Club is a private club founded in 1838 and located in Sydney at 165 Macquarie Street.
-Its membership is men-only and it is the oldest gentlemen's club in the southern hemisphere.
+Its membership is men-only and it is the oldest and most prestigious gentlemen's club in the southern hemisphere.

 "The Club provides excellent dining facilities, en-suite bedrooms and apartments, a fully equipped gym, and on Level 7 of the building in which the Clubhouse is located, are first rate business facilities which Members and resident guests may access."